Auditing Demographic Bias in Facial Landmark Detection for Fair Human-Robot Interaction: RELATED WORK

 Similarly, previous literature agrees that facial analysis models exhibit demographic differentials by race and skin tone: evaluations consistently report higher accuracies for individuals with lighter skin and elevated error rates for people with darker skin tones~\cite{Buolamwini18}, with multiple studies also finding better performance on European/Caucasian cohorts than on Asian or African cohorts~\cite{Krishnapriya19}.
 Thus, the key driver is not racial identity per se, but skin reflectance (skin tone) and illumination acquisition conditions, though these often correlate with race in practice.

-Age estimation models have also been found to perform worse on women \cite{Hiba23}, a difference that persists even when controlling for confounding variables such as facial expression, head pose, forehead occlusion by hair, and makeup~\cite{Albiero20}.
-It has been shown that gender classification models make larger errors for women \cite{Buolamwini18,Smith20}.
+Facial analysis systems, including face recognition, age estimation, and gender classification models, have also been found to perform worse on women~\cite{Hiba23,Buolamwini18,Smith20}, a difference that persists even when controlling for confounding variables such as facial expression, head pose, forehead occlusion by hair, and makeup~\cite{Albiero20}.

 In light of the substantial evidence of demographic bias in facial recognition, numerous mitigation techniques have been proposed, although none has proven to be a definitive solution, and the issue remains an active area of research~\cite{Smith20}.
-Models have also been found to perform worse on variables that are underrepresented in the training set.

-While fairness disparities have been documented in many facial analysis tasks, research on landmark detection focuses solely on clinical biases.
-Specifically, prior work~\cite{Taati19} shows that landmark detectors perform worse in individuals with neurodegenerative conditions, such as dementia, as well as in those with facial impairments resulting from ALS or stroke.
+While demographic disparities in landmark detection are sometimes noted as anecdotal limitations in HRI deployment studies, we are only aware of a systematic fairness audit of landmark detection focusing on clinical biases.
+Specifically, prior work~\cite{Taati19} shows that landmark detectors perform worse in individuals with neurodegenerative conditions, such as dementia, as well as in those with facial impairments resulting from ALS or stroke~\cite{Bandini21}.
 These findings capture variations driven by pathology rather than demographic differences, leaving unresolved whether facial shape varies consistently across demographic groups in ways that influence landmark detection outcomes.

-Overall, we are the first to show that demographic biases in facial landmark detection mainly stem from imbalanced training data, and that their effect is much smaller than that of other confounding factors, such as head pose, lighting, occlusion, or image resolution, which are the primary drivers of performance degradation.
-This indicates that demographic disparities in this task are induced rather than intrinsic to facial differences.